 - Forgetting to quote your Frequent Flyer number.
 Make sure to quote your Frequent Flyer number at the time of booking (whether its flights, car rentals or accommodation, for example) to collect your points.

 - Redeeming your points for the wrong reward.
 How you should spend your points will depend on your personal preferences, but some rewards redemptions will offer your better value for your money than others.
-Calculate and compare the value of Qantas Frequent Flyer rewards here.
+See how much your Qantas Points are worth in this guide.

 There are a few easy ways you can manage your Qantas Frequent Flyer account: